-Covid-19 Delta outbreak: 14 community cases, 9 in MIQ, 34 people with virus in hospital - NZ Herald
+Covid 19 Delta outbreak: 14 community cases, 9 in MIQ, 34 people with virus in hospital - NZ Herald

 As of today, 548,733 booster doses have been administered, with 47,796 given yesterday.

-Across the country, 95 per cent of eligible people have recieved at least their first dose of the Covid vaccine and 92 per cent were fully vaccinated.
+Across the country, 95 per cent of eligible people have received at least their first dose of the Covid vaccine and 92 per cent were fully vaccinated.

-Māori were edging closer to the 90 per cent mark with 88 per cent to get at least their first jab and 82 per cent fully vaccinated.
+Māori were edging closer to the 90 per cent mark, with 88 per cent with at least their first jab and 82 per cent fully vaccinated.

-Of eligible Pacific peoples, 95 per cent had recieved their first dose and 92 per cent were fully vaccinated.
+Of eligible Pacific peoples, 95 per cent had received their first dose and 92 per cent were fully vaccinated.

 In the past 24 hours, 47,796 booster doses were given, a record to date.